 A hash brown crust does not hold together as well as a traditional crust.
 It simply doesn't.
 If you want something that holds together better, I suggest making a low FODMAP, gluten-free crust.
 Or, buy a frozen one from the grocery store and follow whatever instructions it has on the box.
 However, if you're willing to give a hash brown crust some patience and leniency when it falls apart, it's actually really tasty and a great compliment to quiche.

 Low FODMAP Quiche

 To make this quiche low FODMAP, I've used canned mushrooms instead of fresh, dried and fresh chives instead of garlic or onion, and kept the quantity of broccoli per serving well below the threshold set by Monash University.
 The hash brown crust is a gluten-free, grain-free alternative to a gluten-containing crust made with all-purpose flour.
-I've also used a low FODMAP amount of coconut cream instead of heavy cream or milk and ghee (a.k.a. clarified butter) instead of butter to omit the FODMAP lactose.
-Finally, I've added some optional nutritional yeast to add some cheesy flavour to the quiche without adding actual cheese.
+I've also used a low FODMAP amount of coconut cream instead of heavy cream or milk to omit the FODMAP lactose.
+Finally, I've added some optional nutritional yeast to add some cheesy flavor to the quiche without adding actual cheese.

 Please note that this quiche is fairly high in fat due to the amount of ghee that's added.
 According to Monash University, fat affects gut motility, and when consumed in large quantities, can trigger IBS symptoms.
 To reduce the amount of fat, use a non-stick skillet to sauté the broccoli, ham, and mushrooms and reduce or omit the amount of ghee used.

-The equipment I use to make this quiche with hash brown crust recipe includes:
+The equipment I use to make this low FODMAP quiche with hash brown crust recipe includes:

 - Gas or electric range and oven